Xon/XenForo-RedisCache/README.md

 This "addon" is the required gluecode to use [Cm_Cache_Backend_Redis](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) to provide a Zend Cache target for [Redis](http://redis.io/).

+Additionally, this addon implement caching of thread counts in a forum.

 To prevent double encoding of cached data, it is strongly recommended to have the following configuration in XenForo's config.php:
 ```
 $config['cache']['frontendOptions']['automatic_serialization'] = false;